hyosungjoo/group-level-XAI/README.md

   * M denotes the number of EEG channels (our case: 64)
 * sub_size: The number of subjects (our case: 52)
 * bad_sub: 1-D array representing the number of subjects (our case has two bad subjects - subject29, subject34)
-* data_path: Path which includes data (The EEGlab dataset containing the dipole fitting results must be saved in the dipfit folder in data_path)
+* data_path: Path which includes data (The EEGLAB dataset containing the dipole fitting results must be saved in the dipfit folder in data_path)
 * matlab_path: Matlab folder path
 ### Usage (see main.m)
 ```MATLAB